 Banner standees are still a key method for promoting your brand as they are a cost-effective method to market your presence known at an exhibition.

 For offline promotions, banner stands are one of the foremost versatile event items you’ll be able to purchase.

 They supply skillfulness and portability.
-Moreover, they may be used on the ground of a sales outlet, in workplaces, or within the lobby of the event to direct attendees to your trade show stand.
+Moreover, they may be used on the ground of a sales outlet, in workplaces, or within the lobby of the event to direct attendees to your expo stand.
 Secondly, banner stands may be designed with daring, obvious graphics, which may be a strong tool for promoting your event presence, rather than graphics on a screen.